lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 The job I did was about a payment app.
 I helped do some backend development using Java, Spring, Spring Cloud, and Azure and did a little on top of AWS platform.

 I learned a lot on this journey.
-Let me describe some technical lessons.
+Let me describe some personal technical notes.

 * Software architecture is very important.
 We should think about how we structure the code in the long-term view.
 Think out how we develop and deploy will help to decide.

-* Azure EventHub Kafka properties config is important.
-If we do it wrong, we may lose messages when the microservices scale up.

 * Sometimes, we can check the build.log of the IDEA to fix the bug.